PippoRJ/hugo-refresh/README.md

 There are different configuration options for Hugo ReFresh including options for: the navbar, the sidebar, the homepage, fonts, colours landing, stats counters and images.
 Read the comments in the `config.yaml` file to know more.

+The images specified in the `config.yaml` file need to be placed in the directory specified by the `assetDir` option in the config file itself, the default folder for the images is the `static` folder.

 ## List of shortcodes you can use in your articles with description: